lprevedello/RSNA-Spotlight-2023/README.md

 We can actually prove how poor the performance of the model is by testing it with the following example:

-Download a cardiomegaly case [here](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg)
+To download a cardiomegaly case righ + click [here](https://github.com/lprevedello/RSNA-Spotlight-2023/blob/main/images/cardiomegaly.jpg) and chose "Download Linked File".

 Exit out of the "Under the hood" widget by clicking on the X sign in the upper right corner.
 Click on the option "Webcam" and change to "File" in the Preview widget.
 ![example image](./images/image6.jpg)